jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 test_traffic_light_when_yellow_w_walk_button
 *********************************************************************************

-The truth table when the traffic light is :yellow:`YELLOW` with the walk button is
+The :ref:`truth table` for if the Traffic Light is :yellow:`YELLOW` with the walk button is

 ================  ===============  =================  =================
 current light     timer            walk button        show